Melicias/labelimg_xmlresizer_images/README.md

 ### Environment

-`equirements.txt`, which does not contain build information <!---to do later --> TODO
+`requirements.txt`, which does not contain build information <!---to do later --> TODO

 PIP INSTALL IMAGE